wp-plugins/ad-injection/readme.txt

 = Alternate content =

 This is content that is displayed when ads are blocked for the user.
-Ads can only be blocked for specific users if you use one of the dynamic modes (mfunc or direct_dynamic).
 You could use this alternate content to show other content, some kind of layout filler, or even a different type of ad.
 I've added support for rotation of alternate content as well.

 = Not tied to any ad provider =